DragonSWDev/glMaze/README.md

 Camera is controlled by keyboard, where Up and Down arrows are for moving forward/backward and Left and Right arrows are for rotating camera left/right.
 Key Escape will close the game.

 ## License
-glMaze is distributed under MIT License (see LICENSE file for more informations).
-Project is using SDL2, SDL_image and GLAD.
-For informations about these libraries licensing see their respective websites.
+glMaze is distributed under the terms of MIT License.
+Project depends on OpenGL, SDL2, SDL_image and GLAD.
+For information about these libraries licensing check their respective websites.
 Assets are made by me and distributed under CC BY 4.0 license.
-See details here: https://creativecommons.org/licenses/by/4.0/